 “The teasylights make sure you have a soft grow out,” says color specialist Kelsey Johnson of Joplin, MO.
-“When painting the blue, make sure to create depth by leaving some blonde out in the mid-section.
+“When painting the blue, create depth by leaving some blonde in the midsection.
 This helps avoid any harsh lines.”

 #9: Sky Blue to Platinum White Ombre

 Have the power and beauty of an ocean nymph with this charming sky blue hair color melt!
-The roots start off with an azure hue melting down to an almost white end.
+The roots start with an azure hue, melting to an almost white end.

-“It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the porosity of the hair,” she explains.
+“It’s extremely hard to rinse the hair without getting blue on the ends of blonde, usually because of the hair’s porosity,” she explains.
 “Curly clip-in extensions were used to complete this style to give it the extra contrast.”

 Ombre blue shades are a very high-maintenance color.
-It can turn/fade to green depending on the stylist’s formulation and/or the level of your hair.
-Make sure you are ready for the upkeep which is time-consuming and expensive, but totally worth it when you have this dreamy mermaid hair!
+It can turn/fade to green depending on the stylist’s formulation and the level of your hair.
+Please ensure you are ready for the upkeep, which is time-consuming and expensive, but worth it when you have this dreamy mermaid hair!

 #10: Dark Brown to Blue Ombre